ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_using_playbooks.rst

 2. Support for older 3rd party plugin paths

-In general, it is preferable to use a module or plugin's FQCN over the ``collections`` keyword and the short name for all content in ``ansible-core``
+In general, it is preferable to use a module or plugin's FQCN over the ``collections`` keyword.

 Using a playbook from a collection
 ----------------------------------